 A no brainer.
 Pay for your software and you’ll appreciate it better.
-Besides, there are often bugs in pirated softwares and though you might be saving a few bucks on getting a professional DAW, you’ll just waste your creative time when creativity hits and you have to fix technical problems on your software.
+Besides, there are often bugs in pirated software, and thought you might be saving a few bucks on getting a professional DAW, you’ll just waste your creative time when creativity hits and you have to fix technical problems on your software.
 It’s never worth it.

 9 – Mix At Lower Levels

 Never mix at loud levels.
-Music always sound better when its louder.
+Music always sounds better when it is louder.
 Mixing at loud levels might fool your ears into believing that your music actually sounds great.
-Mixing at low volumes often produce better mixes.
-Also try not to mix more than 45 minutes in a session.
+Mixing at low volumes often produces better mixes.
+Also, try not to mix more than 45 minutes in a session.
 You’ll get ear fatigue upon listening to music for a long time and your ears will need time to recover.
 Try mixing for prolonged hours and your ears would begin to trick you to feel your mix sounds great.

 10 – Don’t Be A Perfectionist

 I was a perfectionist.
 In fact, I still am today.
-But in my years of producing music, I learnt to embrace imperfection.
+But in my years of producing music, I learned to embrace imperfection.

 With the many functions in DAWs today, we can quantize MIDI notes and even audio tracks now.
 Suddenly, everything becomes perfect.
 The problem is when you over perfection-ize your tracks, your music will become too robotic and unnatural.
 Real human makes mistakes and those mistakes make the tracks breathe.

-Also decide to finish on a mix.
-I remember the times where I could spent days mixing a song and never be satisfied with it.
-As Leonardo da Vinci said, ‘art is never finished, only abandoned’, there will come a time where you have to call complete for your mix.
+Also, decide to finish on a mix.
+I remember the times where I could spend days mixing a song and never be satisfied with it.
+As Leonardo da Vinci said, ‘art is never finished, only abandoned, there will come a time where you have to call complete for your mix.
 Embrace the imperfections.

 Do you have more tips to share?
 Let us know in the comment below.